 Everything’s split into zones so you can see the creatures in environments just like their natural habitats.
 There’s a rare albino dogfish in the Lochs of Scotland zone, the otters slink over rocks and slide into pools, and in the Tropical Ocean Tunnel, you feel like you’re walking next to sharks on the sea bed.
-Doesn’t get much more exciting than that!
+Doesn’t get much more exciting than that.

 Use Google maps to get there by car or hop on a train from Glasgow Queen Street Monday-Saturday or Glasgow Central on Sundays.

 Into conservation?
 Ask staff about the SEA LIFE Trust and their local and international projects – there’s lots of exciting stuff going on.
+Find more information here.

 Change the date of your booking if something comes up.
 View Terms.